-The requirement that we consummate an initial business combination within 24 months after the closing of our IPO may give potential target businesses leverage over us in negotiating a business combination and may limit the time we have in which to conduct due diligence on potential business combination targets, in particular as we approach our dissolution deadline, which could undermine our ability to complete our initial business combination on terms that would produce value for our shareholders.
+The requirement that we consummate an initial business combination by the Termination Date, after the closing of our IPO may give potential target businesses leverage over us in negotiating a business combination and may limit the time we have in which to conduct due diligence on potential business combination targets, in particular as we approach our dissolution deadline, which could undermine our ability to complete our initial business combination on terms that would produce value for our shareholders.

-Any potential target business with which we enter into negotiations concerning a business combination will be aware that we must consummate an initial business combination within 24 months from the closing of our IPO.
-Consequently, such target business may obtain leverage over us in negotiating a business combination, knowing that if we do not complete our initial business combination with that particular target business, we may be unable to complete our initial business.
+Any potential target business with which we enter into negotiations concerning a business combination will be aware that we must consummate an initial business combination by the Termination Date.
+Consequently, such target business may obtain leverage over us in negotiating a business combination, knowing that if we do not complete our initial business combination with that particular target business, we may be unable to complete our initial business combination with any target business.
 This risk will increase as we get closer to the time frame described above.
 In addition, we may have limited time to conduct due diligence and may enter into our initial business combination on terms that we would have rejected upon a more comprehensive investigation.

-Our working capital position and the requirement that we consummate an initial business combination within 24 months after the closing of our IPO give rise to substantial doubt about our ability to continue as a going concern.
+Our working capital position and the requirement that we consummate an initial business combination by the Termination Date, after the closing of our IPO give rise to substantial doubt about our ability to continue as a going concern.

-At December 31, 2021, we had approximately \$842,000 in cash and approximately \$1,783,000 in negative working capital.
+At December 31, 2022, we had approximately \$\$101,000 in cash and approximately \$\$3,767,000 in negative working capital.
 We have incurred and we expect to continue to incur significant costs in pursuit of a business combination.
-Further, we have until January 14, 2023 to consummate a business combination, and it is uncertain that we will be able to consummate a business combination by that date.
+Further, we have until the Termination Date to consummate a business combination, and it is uncertain that we will be able to consummate a business combination by that date.
 If a business combination is not consummated by that date, we will commence a mandatory liquidation and subsequent dissolution.
 These conditions raise substantial doubt about our ability to continue as a going concern for a period of time within one year after the date of our financial statements included in this report.
 Our financial statements do not include any adjustments that might result from the outcome of this uncertainty.